 suggap

-Dr. No is a 1962 spy film directed by Terence Young.
-It is the first film in the James Bond series.
-Starring Sean Connery, Ursula Andress, Joseph Wiseman and Jack Lord, it was adapted by Richard Maibaum, Johanna Harwood, and Berkely Mather from the 1958 novel of the same name by Ian Fleming.
-The film was produced by Harry Saltzman and Albert R. Broccoli, a partnership that continued until 1975.
-It was followed by From Russia with Love in 1963.
+Dr. No is a 1962 spy film and the first film in the James Bond series, starring Sean Connery as the fictional MI6 agent James Bond.
+Co-starring Ursula Andress, Joseph Wiseman and Jack Lord, it was directed by Terence Young and adapted by Richard Maibaum, Johanna Harwood, and Berkely Mather from the 1958 novel by Ian Fleming.
+The film was produced by Harry Saltzman and Albert R. Broccoli of Eon Productions, a partnership that continued until 1975.
 In the film, James Bond is sent to Jamaica to investigate the disappearance of a fellow British agent.
-The trail leads him to the underground base of Dr. Julius No, who is plotting to disrupt an early American space launch from Cape Canaveral with a radio beam weapon.
+The trail leads him to the underground base of Dr. No, who is plotting to disrupt an early American space launch from Cape Canaveral with a radio beam weapon.

 Plot